-A maple chopping block, stainless steel cover, and coatedaluminum grill plate are available as accessories and are purchased separately.
+A maple chopping block (PC12CHPBLK), stainless steel cover (PA12CVRJ), and non-stick titanium coated aluminum grill plate (PA12GRILHC) are available as accessories and are purchased separately.
 The maple chopping block and stainless steel cover are sized to fit on top of the surface when the griddle is not being used.
-The coated-aluminum grill plate accessory is designed to replace the griddle plate.
+The non-stick grill plate accessory is designed to replace the griddle plate.
 See the instructions that come with the grill plate accessory for more details.